LearnerShreya/LearnerShreya/README.md

 ---

 ## 👩‍💻 About Me
-- 🚀 Passionate about **Data Science, Web Development & Problem Solving**
+- 🚀 Passionate about **Data Science, Software Development & Problem Solving**
 - 🌱 Currently learning **Python, Data Science, and DSA**
 - 💡 Always open to exploring new opportunities and learning new technologies
 - 💬 Ask me about **Python, Data Science, and DSA**